microtrain/bootcamp/07-JavaScript/05-Canvas.md

 ## Drawing Program

-For this exercise we will create a drawing program.
+For this exercise, we will create a drawing program.
 This will allow the user to choose shapes and colors then they will be able to drop images onto the canvas.

 Create the paths
 * _/var/www/draw/program.html_